TenjinInc/font-awesome-gem/README.md

     bundle install

-To install this gem onto your local machine, run:
+To update the version of FontAwesome from Github, run:

-    bundle exec rake install
+    bundle exec rake fa:update

 To release a new version, **update the version number** in `version.rb`, and then run: